Perturbation Duality for Robust and Distributionally Robust Optimization: Short and General Proofs: Introduction

-Let $X$ be a normed vector space upon which if a convex (primal objective) function $f:X \to \Reals$ is defined, then \( \inf_{x\in X}f(x) \) will be referred to as a \emph{primal} optimization problem.\footnote{We adopt the convention of having an optimization problem be made synonymous with its optimal value in $\Reals$ for the sake of expediency.
-We refer the interested reader to discussions in \citet[Sections 28-29] {Rockafellar.70} that clarify possible misunderstandings and the technicalities around defining a ``problem" in this framework.} Letting $U$ be another normed vector space, a convex function $F:U\times X\to\Reals$ satisfying $F(0,x)=f(x)$ for all $x\in X$ will be referred to as a \emph{(primal) bifunction}, which in turn yields a convex \emph{perturbation function} $p: U \to \Reals$ by
+Let $X$ be a normed space upon which if a convex (primal objective) function $f:X \to \Reals$ is defined, then \( \inf_{x\in X}f(x) \) will be referred to as a \emph{primal} optimization problem.\PaperFootnote{We adopt the convention of having an optimization problem be made synonymous with its optimal value in $\Reals$ for the sake of expediency.
+We refer the interested reader to discussions in \citet[Sections 28-29] {Rockafellar.70} that clarify possible misunderstandings and the technicalities around defining a ``problem" in this framework.} Letting $U$ be another normed space, a convex function $F:U\times X\to\Reals$ satisfying $F(0,x)=f(x)$ for all $x\in X$ will be referred to as a \emph{(primal) bifunction}, which in turn yields a convex \emph{perturbation function} $p: U \to \Reals$ by

-In words, a bifunction $F$ effectively yields a $u$- parametrized family of optimization problems, $\{p(u): u\in U\}$.\footnote{``This is not so much a new concept as a different way of treating an old concept, the distinction between `variables' and `parameters.'" \citep[P. 291]{Rockafellar.70}}
+In words, a bifunction $F$ yields a $u$- parametrized family of optimization problems, $\{p(u): u\in U\}$.\PaperFootnote{``This is not so much a new concept as a different way of treating an old concept, the distinction between `variables' and `parameters.'" \citep[p.~291]{Rockafellar.70}} Further, a bifunction $F$ will admit a concave \emph{dual bifunction} $F^{\sf d}: X^* \times U^* \rightarrow \Reals$ via